What Is FTM Phalloplasty?

 What Should I Know About Phalloplasty Surgery?

 As a one-stage procedure, Abdominal Phalloplasty results in an aesthetically pleasing penis with tactile sensation and is associated with a low incidence of complications.
 Results can be further optimized with Scrotoplasty and Testicular Implants.
+(Urethral Lengthening is not available for this procedure.)
 Dr. Rumer will perform a full evaluation at your consultation and together you will decide on a plan to meet your goals and maximize your surgery outcome.

 - Phalloplasty surgery results in an adult-sized phallus.